Frequently Asked Questions

 issue as no matter what information is being sent, with each

-company will get your IP address (and thus potentially your location)
+request sent "home" they will get your IP address (and thus potentially your location)

 and can also fingerprint your browser.
 Depending on their